 This article explains how online businesses can sell anything, if they have the right funnel.

-The funnel is called Relationship Funnel (RF) is designed for online businesses.
+The funnel is called Relationship Funnel (RF) is designed for online, service and SaaS businesses.

 I’m sure you will love it 🙂